gabrielmpaula/chinese-stock-analysis/README.md

-# chinese_stock_analysis
-Analysis of stocks of Chinese market
+# Analysis of Chinese stocks

+Project to extract data of the chinese stock market and generate metrics and indicators.
+This project uses tushare to get the data and pandas and numpy to generate simple metrics and indicators.